what is evapo and water evaporation?

 Key considerations:

-You must control external factors like rainwater or additional moisture to ensure accurate measurements.
+You need to manage outside factors like rain or extra moisture to get accurate measurements.

 2. Evaporation Sensor:

-An evaporation sensor is commonly used in outdoor weather stations due to its accuracy and automation capabilities.
-These devices measure evaporation by tracking weight changes in the liquid inside a container.
-They work based on pressure changes.
-They can also integrate with sensors for rain or snow measurement to enable automated climate monitoring.
+An evaporation sensor is often used in outdoor weather stations because it is accurate and automated.
+These devices measure evaporation by tracking weight changes in a liquid container.

 3. Reverse Osmosis Membrane